-- The Head of School will evaluate the validity of high school completion and/or homeschool approved by contacting the agency that certified the student's credentials. - It is contingent upon the student to provide documentation to the Head of School certifying a homeschooled program is approved by the BESE or other state education governing boards.
+- The Head of School will evaluate the validity of high school completion and/or home school approved by contacting the agency that certified the student's credentials. - It is contingent upon the student to provide documentation to the Head of School certifying a homeschooled program is approved by the BESE or other state education governing boards.

-For more information about the application process, to download an application form, or complete an application form online, go to: lafayette.aie.edu/apply samples as well as compiled working applications.
-Past portfolios have included IOS/Windows/Android mobile applications, game engine mods such as: Visual Basic/Studio projects, and various other examples.
-We will accept either digital (e-mail, DropBox, Flash Drive, etc.) or physical portfolios.
+For more information about the application process, to download an application form, or complete an application form online, go to: https://lafayette.aie.edu/apply/